 Step 4: Create an iframe with your embedded look or dashboard that can be added into any website or application.

 Step 5: Insert your iframe code into your application or webpage!
-You may need help from a system administrator or web developer for this step.
+You may need help from a system admin of web developer for this step.
 Looker dashboards (or Looks or Explores) can be embedded into applications like SalesForce, Confluence, Zendesk, and more.